 All students in UMFK programs are assigned to advisors.
 The purpose of academic advising is to assist students in making decisions related to their college career.
 Effective advising requires that students and advisors recognize a joint responsibility in this process.
 It is the responsibility of the student to meet with their advisor about academic issues or progress towards degree completion.
 In addition, it is the responsibility of the advisor to aid the student in issues such as course selection, academic problems, career plans, and employment expectations.
 Both students and advisors must be familiar with and clearly understand the requirements set forth in the specific catalog that is in effect when a student enters UMFK.

 New students to UMFK may be enrolled in either HUM 102: First Year Experience or HUM 103: Adult Learner and Transfer Experience.
 The HUM 102/103 instructor is the assigned academic advisor and upon successful completion of their first semester the HUM instructor will aid the student in the process of transitioning to an academic advisor in their major.
 Students are encouraged to select an advisor who has indicated an interest in working with them and with whom the student feels comfortable discussing academic and career plans.
-In order to change advisors, a student must complete and submit the change of advisor form to the One Stop.
+In order to change advisors, a student must complete and submit the change of advisor form to the Registrar's Office.

 Students should be in contact with their advisors on a regular basis and should make it a point to see them at least twice a semester.
 These contacts are imperative to ensure that all program requirements are being satisfied in a timely manner.
 During the two-week early advising and registration period in the spring and fall semesters, students must meet with their advisors to discuss course options for the following semester and to register for their classes during that meeting.
 The students should fill out their MaineStreet 'Wish List' prior to the meetings.
 The 'Wish List' is simply a list of courses that students would like to take during any given semester.
 Typically, students start to create their 'Wish List' a week prior to the Early Registration Period.